 - Use cough medication as directed.

 If your esophagus is in the area being treated, it may become inflamed.
 This can make it hard or painful to swallow.
 Some people also get heartburn from radiation to this area.
 These side effects usually begin the second or third week of treatment.
 They can last until about 2 weeks after your treatment is done.
-Below are suggestions to minimize discomfort and ensure that you get adequate nutrition during your treatment.
+Below are suggestions to minimize discomfort and ensure that you get enough calories and protein during your treatment.

 - Avoid substances that may irritate your esophagus, such as:

 - Very hot foods and liquids

 - Dry, hard, and coarse foods (e.g., chips, pretzels, crackers)

 - Spices (e.g., pepper, chili, Tabasco®, curry)

 - Acidic or citrus foods and juices (e.g., orange, grapefruit, pineapple, tomato)